[SET]

 ============

-- A setup Basculegion should almost always be led with Maushold, and the primary focus should be setting up a few Bulk Ups and getting a Beat Up onto Annihilape with Maushold.
+- A setup Annihilape should almost always be led with Maushold, and the primary focus should be setting it up with a few uses of Bulk Up and hitting it with Maushold's Beat Up.
 From there, the support of Follow Me from Maushold and Fake Out from Incineroar and Rillaboom allow Annihilape to sweep through teams with its powerful Rage Fist.
-The glass cannon set can be used more flexibly when you want to stop opposing Trick Room, shut down Amoonguss, or remove a key threat to your team.
+The glass cannon set can be used more flexibly when you want to stop opposing Trick Room users, shut down Amoonguss, or remove a key threat to your team.
 It works well as both a lead and backup option and is able to provide value in most matchups.

-- Fast attackers heavily threaten Annihilape, especially the glass cannon set.
-Strong attackers with super effective moves can immediately do a huge chunk of Annihilape's HP, significantly weakening its Final Gambit and making it much harder for it to set up and get going.
-Support from Fake Out, Follow Me, and Tailwind can help Annihilape to either set itself up or outspeed and KO threats.
-Setup Annihilape can also occasionally struggle against opposing set up Pokemon like Kommo-o and Corviknight, which Taunt Maushold and Haze Dragonite can help against.
-Taunt from Maushold can also be used to prevent Taunt or Haze from opponents.
+- Fast attackers heavily threaten Annihilape, especially the glass cannon variant.
+Strong attackers with super effective moves can immediately remove a huge chunk of Annihilape's HP, significantly weakening its Final Gambit and making it much harder for setup sets to get going.
+Support via Fake Out, Follow Me, and Tailwind can help Annihilape either set itself up or outspeed and KO threats.
+Setup Annihilape can also occasionally struggle against Defense-boosting Pokemon like Commander Dondozo and Iron Defense Corviknight, which Taunt Maushold and Haze Dragonite can help against.
+Taunt from Maushold can also be used to prevent Taunt or Haze from opposing users.

 [CREDITS]